Rare diseases often go undiagnosed or untreated in parts of Africa. A project seeks to change that

 “There was this problem—there was this void,” said Senghor, who’s now training with Rodriguez.

-In 2021, Rodriguez established a partnership between the Cheikh Anta Diop University of Dakar and the Center for National Center for Genomic Analysis in Barcelona.
-Rodriguez collects patients’ blood samples and delivers them to Barcelona, where scientists analyze the extracted DNA, storing the answers it holds in a large database.
+In 2021, Rodriguez established a partnership between the Cheikh Anta Diop University of Dakar and CNAG, the National Center for Genomic Analysis in Barcelona.
+Rodriguez collects patients’ blood samples and delivers the extracted DNA to Barcelona, where scientists sequence it, storing the answers it holds in a large database.
 Almost 1,300 participants—patients and families—have enrolled in his study of rare disease in West Africa.

 Families cross borders for care